Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Conclusions

 \section{Conclusions}

 In this paper, we have studied a non-cooperative game among the firms each seeking to maximize revenue.
 The underlying demand-price information is not known \textit{a priori} for each firm and the demand response is determined by consumers and competitors.
 Based on past observations, estimated demand models are used to make pricing decisions.
 The equilibrium pricing algorithm is developed for such a system and is combined with estimation and optimization cycles.
 The estimation cycle uses a linear regression model to estimate the linear approximation of the underlying demand model at a previously given price.
 We show that this converges to the equilibrium pricing if the algorithm is designed properly.
-The role of the algorithm is to guarantee the convergence of pricing decisions.
-We also conduct an analysis of the convergence rate of regret, which is unlike worst-case regret used elsewhere in the literature.
-Regret is defined, in our case, as a comparison with the optimal price that the firm could make when full information is available.
+The role of the algorithm is to guarantee the convergence of pricing decisions. {We also conduct an analysis of the regret.
+Regret is defined, in our case, as a comparison with the optimal price that the firm could make when clairvoyant information is available.
+And we show that each firm's regret divided by $T$ converges to $0$ at the rate of $\mathcal{O}(T^{-1/2})$.

 We use a linear approximation to estimate the unknown demand function.
-We analyze the linear demand model in two general scenarios: one being when all competing firms have unknown demand functions, the other being when a subset of demand functions are unknown.
+We analyze the linear demand model in two general scenarios: one being when all competing firms have unknown demand functions, the other being when a subset of demand functions is unknown.
 In the first scenario, the linear demand model captures the impact of all competitors.
 In the second scenario (partially clairvoyant model), only the impact of competitors with unknown demand functions is captured.
 We show that the linear demand model in both scenarios ensures that pricing decisions converge to the true equilibrium pricing as a result of the algorithm operation cycle.
-The analysis and numerical results show that the regret of firms without knowledge of the demand curve is associated with the number of such firms, while the regret of the firms with knowledge of the demand curve is not.
+The analysis and numerical results show that a regret upper bound of firms without knowledge of the demand curve is associated with the number of such firms, while a regret upper bound of the firms with knowledge of the demand curve is not.
+We have not found literature establishing regret lower bounds for such problems, and due to the specificity of our definition of regret, some classical methods may not be suitable for deriving regret lower bounds, so we leave the task of establishing theoretical regret lower bounds for future research.

-Since our work focuses on the pricing decisions of firms in a competitive environment, we do not consider limitations in market size.
-In the future, this aspect of could be considered jointly with pricing and inventory management, adding additional complexity to the problem but making it more realistic.